 Read the Delzicol (mesalamine delayed-release capsules) Side Effects Center for a complete guide to possible side effects

-No formal drug interaction studies have been performed using Delzicol with other drugs.
-However, the following interactions between mesalamine medications and other drugs have been reported.
+No formal drug interaction studies have been performed using DELZICOL with other drugs.
+However, the following interactions between mesalamine-containing products and other drugs have been reported.

 Nephrotoxic Agents, Including Non-Steroidal Anti-Inflammatory Drugs

 The concurrent use of mesalamine with azathioprine or 6-mercaptopurine may increase the risk for blood disorders.